AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/view-approvals.md

   For information about creating reports, see [Create a custom report](../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).

-## Review work you submit for approval in the Home area
+## Review work you submit for approval in the Home area {#review-work-you-submit-for-approval-in-the-home-area}

 1.
    Click the **Home** icon ![](assets/home-icon-30x29.png) in the upper-left corner of Adobe Workfront.